-- The three Lords and Fergus acting like complete children the entire film.
-By the time Merida and her mom are sneaking back into the Castle they've divided the dining hall into four forts.
+- The three Lords and Fergus acting like complete children for most of the film.
+By the time Merida and her mom are sneaking back into the Castle, they've divided the dining hall into four forts.

 - When the three clans are preparing to leave, Young MacGuffin tries to give Young Macintosh a playful punch in the arm...only for it to become an accidental Offhand Backhand that knocks Young Macintosh off the dock and into the water!

 - It might have been intentional, given Macintosh mocking MacGuffin earlier and the little chuckle MacGuffin allows himself after the shove.